-During these thirteen years we traveled a lot, and among other places we went to London a few times.
+During these thirteen years we travel a lot, and among other places we went to London a few times.
 And always in London we saw at least one play, we went to Selfridges’s in Oxford Street and we went to Foyle’s wonderful bookstore in Charing Cross Road where we walked down to the basement and looked over the wonderfully messy stacks of books which reminded us of the old bookstore, Barnes and Noble in New York City, where, in the old days, you could walk down to a somewhat less scruffy-looking basement and find the real treasures.

 We went to Soho Square which neither of us knew of from previous separate visits.
 It doesn’t at all look downtrodden or filled with dubious-looking characters any more, just quiet and beautiful.

 We visited the British Museum and its fabumous collection of stolen artifacts from the old world, Egypt mainly.
 We bought some minor Kashmir scarves and things in the very special store across from the museum.
 We heard a group of mostly young people singing Christmas carols outside Saint Martin-in-the-Fields on Trafalgar Square.
 It was the end of November, it was cold and I was wearing a new Irish tweed suit from Selfriddges.
 The singing was delightful and we have always wondered how it is the the British are such musical people and the French not.
 This was a very nice surprise.

 In 1988 we finally got around to visiting the V&A (Victoria & Albert) Museum, the jewel of art and design in its magnificent building on Cromwell Gardens just south of Knightsbridge and Kensington Gardens.
 It is only a stone’s throw away from the Roayl Albert Hall where I once went to a Promenade concert in 1955 with my dear friend Melville, who introduced me to London.
 The Albert Memorial in Kensington Gardens is right there too.